Raising the Humidity in Your Home: How and Why?

 In addition, humidity at these levels can actually help to prevent mold, mildew, and bacteria from growing, and can even reduce dust mite populations.
 If you have hardwood floors, you may even see that raising the humidity and keeping it at a consistent level will lengthen the lifetime as well.

-How to Raise Humidity
+How to raise humidity?

 Now that we’ve seen what low humidity can do and what benefits come from higher humidity, let’s check out some ways you can go about raising the humidity levels in your home.